What to Buy in Laos

 One thing that is most worth buying in Laos is handmade Lao silk, which can be tailor-made into traditional Lao dresses.
-Silk products like the table runner, bedspread and scarf are also popular souvenirs with visitors.
-They are cheap to get with a price from only some dollars.
+Silk products like table runners, bedspreads, and scarf are also popular souvenirs with visitors.
+They are cheap to get at a price of only some dollars.

 Paintings made by local artists are worth buying when you are doing Laos tours.
 They are easy to pick up at night markets and often sold by the river.
 If you wish to meet something of higher quality, go to the local galleries, where works by better-known painters are on display.
-Exhibition held at the Art School of the National University is also a good place to find talent’s paintings.
+The exhibition held at the Art School of the National University is also a good place to find talented paintings.

 Replica of Antiques

 Since Laos is an ancient country with a long history, antiques are inevitably hot articles that collectors are chasing after.
 For visitors, Lao antiques and Buddhist artifacts are prohibited brought out of the country or they’ll be fined ruthlessly.
 Our suggestion is to buy a replica of antiques, such as clothes, carvings, pottery, and coins.